Shashi028/rhombus-ai-tests/README.md

 ## Environment Variables

-Create a `.env` file in the root of the repository:
+Create a `.env` file in the root of the repository or enter your email and password at line 10,11 of ui-tests/login.spec.js file:
 TEST_EMAIL=your@email.com
 TEST_PASSWORD=yourpassword